richafnu/Viva/Viva/glint/start/recommended-rollout-plan.md

 ms.topic: how-to
 ms.service: viva-glint
 ms.localizationpriority: high
+ms.custom:  CELA-approved
 ms.date: 04/03/2025
 ---

 # Introduce Microsoft Viva Glint programs to your organization: presurvey email templates

+Communicating survey expectations and results is an essential part of a strong engagement program strategy.
 You want every person in your organization to understand why you partnered with Microsoft Viva Glint.
-To share the importance of the programs, customize our email templates.
+To share the importance of the feedback programs, customize the email templates below.
 Use our suggested mailing timeframes to coincide with your survey journey.
-Customize the template to capture your program's brand and goals.

 Consider using [Viva Glint Frequently Asked Questions (FAQs) for survey takers] to prepare your own FAQ document](survey-taker-faq.md) to share FAQs in your introductory email.

 ## Tips for using Viva Glint templates

 - Copy and paste the template to your email or business letterhead.
-- Customize the content to your voice.
+- Customize the content to your voice, brand and goals.
 - Look for placeholders, like [Company name], and insert your information.
 - Adapt messages based on your organization’s familiarity with surveying.
 Organizations new to engagement surveys may want to include more context in messages than organizations who survey regularly.
 - Condense the communication cascade as much as possible.
 Be cautious of information overload.